 13. Why Do You Need Managed Services for Your Online Store

-You need eCommerce managed services either if you have an eCommerce website or if you choose to feed your products in multiple marketplace platforms, such as Amazon, eBay, Walmart, Overstock, Sears, and others.
+You need eCommerce managed services.
+Whether you have an eCommerce website or choose to feed your products in multiple marketplace platforms.
+These platforms could be Amazon, eBay, Walmart, Overstock, Sears, and others.

-As you may know it already, marketplaces can be very difficult to handle, as opposed to a physical store.
-To successfully manage your eCommerce store, you have to learn how to handle a series of tasks, such as content, catalog, product and order management, use reporting tools, adopt pricing strategies to be ahead of your competition, and so on.
+As you may know already, marketplaces can be very difficult to handle, as opposed to a physical store.
+To successfully manage your eCommerce store, you have to learn how to handle a series of tasks.
+These include content, catalog, product, and order management.
+You should use reporting tools, adopt pricing strategies to be ahead of your competition, and so on.

-In this sense, experienced eCommerce consultants can teach you how to organize your workflow, or they can take care of every process for you, so you can spend less time on managing and more time on making business decisions.
+In this sense, experienced eCommerce consultants can teach you how to organize your workflow.
+They can take care of every process for you, so you can spend less time managing and more time making business decisions.

-Hiring a team of eCommerce professionals will help you streamline any critical process or business workflow and make your shop resonate with the most popular marketplaces.
+Hiring a team of eCommerce professionals will help you streamline any critical process.
+It will make your shop resonate with the most popular marketplaces.